-Using the same email address as the user name and the same password across multiple online accounts is a widespread practice, because it’s makes life easier.
-Whether it&rss LinkedIn, Facebook or Google, people tend to be creatures of habit.
-However, if any one of the sites where you have an account has been the subject a data breach, hackers exploit account name and password re-use to hack and access personal information.
+Using the same email address as the user name and the same password across multiple online accounts is a widespread practice because it makes life easier.
+Whether it's LinkedIn, Facebook or Google, people tend to be creatures of habit.
+However, if any one of the sites where you have an account has been the subject of a data breach, hackers exploit account name and password re-use to hack and access personal information.

 Use the website https://haveibeenpwned.com to check whether any of your online account information has been compromised in a data breach and take appropriate action.
 Get all your staff to do this as well.

 4. Do you get prompts to manually update software?